irmen/synthesizer/pyminiaudio/README.md

   - getting audio file properties (such as duration, number of channels, sample rate)
   - reading and decoding audio files
   - streaming audio files
   - playback  (via efficient asynchronous pull-API)
+  - streaming and playback are done with generator functions

 *requires Python 3.5 or newer*.